 As expected, the estimated coefficients on % food service, % female, % young, % old, and the unemployment rate are all positive (except for % young in the involuntary part-time employment equation).
 Female, young and older workers are more likely to choose part-time employment [labor supply] and the impact of these variables is stronger in the total and voluntary part-time employment estimations (columns 1 and 3), both in terms of the size of the estimated coefficients and their significance levels.
-Food service establishments are more likely to employ part-time workers [labor demand] and the estimated coefficient on this variable is significant only in the involuntary part-time employment estimation (column 2).
-The rate of part-time employment is cyclically sensitive, rising during recessions when unemployment is high, and this variable has a much larger effect (in terms of the magnitude of the estimated coefficient) in the involuntary versus voluntary part-time employment estimation.7 Unionization rates (measured as the percentage of the labor force represented under a union contract) appear to increase involuntary part-time employment but decrease voluntary part-time employment.
+Food service establishments are more likely to employ part-time workers [labor demand] and the estimated coefficient on this variable is significant only in the involuntary part-time employment is high, and this variable has a much larger effect (in terms of the magnitude of the estimated coefficient) in the involuntary versus voluntary part-time employment estimation.
+Unionization rates (measured as the percentage of the labor force represented under a union contract) appear to increase involuntary part-time employment but decrease voluntary part-time employment.
 This could reflect specific language of union contracts or different cyclical responses of highly unionized states.
 A higher minimum wage is associated with higher rates of voluntary (and total) part-time employment in a state, suggesting that workers find part-time employment more attractive under the higher wage floor.
 However, a state's minimum wage has no statistically significant effect on involuntary part-time employment.